JonnyHeavey/buddycloud-connector/README.md

-# Buddycloud Yammer Connector
+# Buddycloud Connector

-Provides a simple connector to copy messages backwards and forwards between Yammer and Buddycloud.
+Provides a simple connector to copy messages backwards and forwards between Buddycloud and other stuff.

 ## Installation